Job Location: Atlantic Council Headquarters – Washington, DC

 All Atlantic Council employees are required to adhere to the Atlantic Council’s vaccination policy.
 All Atlantic Council employees must be fully vaccinated and boosted, and they must submit proof of both vaccination and COVID-19 booster shot on their first day of employment.
 Prospective or new employees may seek an exemption to the vaccination requirement through human resources and must have an approved exemption prior to the start of their employment.

 Please note: The Atlantic Council is an Equal Opportunity Employer.
 We do not discriminate on the basis of race, religion, color, sex, gender identity or expression, sexual orientation, age, non-disqualifying physical or mental disability, national origin, veteran status, or any other legally protected characteristics covered by applicable law.
 The Atlantic Council is committed to working with and providing reasonable accommodation for all qualified individuals and bases all employment decisions on qualifications, merit, and business need.
 The Atlantic Council believes that diversity and inclusion amongst our team members are critical to our success as a global organization and seek to recruit, develop, and retain the most talented people from a diverse candidate pool.
-For more information, check out our Talent DEI Statement or connect with us at [email protected].
-Eligibility to work in the United States is confirmed with E-Verify; employment at the Atlantic Council is eligible for Public Service Loan Forgiveness (PSLF).
-Thank you for your interest in the Atlantic Council.
+For more information, check out our Talent DEI Statement or connect with us at firstname.lastname@example.org.
+Eligibility to work in the United Stated is confirmed with E-Verify; employment at the Atlantic Council is eligible for Public Service Loan Forgiveness (PSLF).